cogentcore/core/README.md

 	+ condshow / edit
 	+ use "Stringer" paradigm for interface for getting UI elements for different types -- anyone can define them!  returns a Widget and with parts etc can embed anything in anything..
 Widgeter interface: Widget() Widget method, SetWidget(widg) to configure it for a given thing, and ReadWidget(widg) to get value back..

-	how to manage the "factory" / delegation of different edits for different types?  just build in inheritance and support for basic types and then there is no issue -- i.e., it is all custom and styles can be used for options?  probably that's best..

 * styles for different button states are not propagating into the parts
 * Style one field -- use for fields in Node objs -- e.g., for indent in TreeView